 T&Cs apply | Wagering and T&Cs apply | Commercial content | New Customers Only | 18+

-The Cheltenham Festival is now the biggest betting meeting of the year in the UK.
-That’s why, the four day fixture in the second week in March brings together the best horse trained in Britain and Ireland.
+The Cheltenham Festival is now the biggest horse racing meeting of the year in the UK.
+That’s why the four-day fixture in the second week in March brings together the best horse trained in Britain and Ireland.

 There are 28 races during the festival, including championships races over hurdles and fences, the championship bumper and the most prestigious cross country race in the sport.

 The meeting also stages some of the most competitive handicaps of the season.
 In 2005, the festival became a four day fixture and there have been hints a fifth day could be added to the festival.